 Middle Eastern Media

+The Failure of Jihad in Saudi Arabia.
 A Saudi woman and her son walk past the Imam Muhammad ibn Abdel-Wahhab Philanthropic School for Women's Quranic Studies in Riyadh, Saudi Arabia, March 21, 2003.AP Photo Occasional Paper, Combating Terrorism Center February 25, 2010 Author: Thomas Hegghammer, Former Associate, Initiative on Religion in International Affairs/International Security Program, 2009–2010; Former Research Fellow, Initiative on Religion in International Affairs/International Security Program, 2008–2009 Belfer Center Programs or Projects: International Security; Religion in International Affairs This paper traces and assesses al-Qa'ida''s efforts to launch an insurgency in Saudi Arabia from the mid-1990s until today.
-The Failure of Jihad in Saudi Arabia

 Sharif, also known as Doctor Fazel, expressed his views in a new book entitled "The Gaza Shirt" published from his prison cell at al-Aqrab in the south of Egypt , according to a report in the Arab daily, al-Sharq al-Awsat.
 "We heard the request from Islamic leaders (Hamas) to the people of Gaza to support the war and refuse to surrender until the complete destruction of Gaza during the last Israeli war," he said.
 "That has nothing to do with Islam or with Sharia (Islamic law).
-Their words have nothing to do with Islam because it is not right to impose on people something which they cannot withstand. " The Future of the Marjayia How will the leadership of the Shi’ite community evolve in the 21st Century?
+Their words have nothing to do with Islam because it is not right to impose on people something which they cannot withstand. " The Future of the Marjayia.
+How will the leadership of the Shi’ite community evolve in the 21st Century?

 In the face of inevitable challenges, Mehdi Khalaji examines shifting influences upon the global Shi’ite community and suggests that the politics of the Middle East could very well be reshaped, in due course, by unfolding tensions.
 The Ancient City of Qom in Iran, the largest centre for Shi'a scholarship The current form of religious leadership over the Shi’ite community, marjayia, was founded in the 1830s when Mohammed Hassan Najafi became the first transnational Shi’ite religious authority (marja) in Najaf, Iraq.

 " Indeed, it has become axiomatic among Middle East watchers, nonproliferation experts, Israel's national security establishment, and a wide array of U.S. government officials that Iranian proliferation will lead to a nuclear arms race in the Middle East.
-President Barack Obama himself, in a speech to the American Israel Public Affairs Committee (AIPAC) last month, said that if Iran went nuclear, it was "almost certain that others in the region would feel compelled to get their own nuclear weapon. " Don’t Fear a Nuclear Arms Race in the Middle East - By Steven A. Cook
+President Barack Obama himself, in a speech to the American Israel Public Affairs Committee (AIPAC) last month, said that if Iran went nuclear, it was "almost certain that others in the region would feel compelled to get their own nuclear weapon. " MEMRI - The Middle East Media Research Institute.